The Lonely Sentinel at Old Dorsey Church

 “Walk, not talk.”

-A tree grew out the sunken floor of Old Dorsey Church,
+A tree grew out the sunken floor of Old Dorsey Church.
+Its trunk vaulted through the long-gone ceiling.

 Low branches and greenery crowded the hallowed interior.